filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 The storage volume for the synced chain data should be an SSD at minimum, with NVMe recommended.
 A slow chain sync can lead to all kinds of unwanted effects in your storage provider setup.
 For instance, it can lead to delays in critical messages being sent on-chain from your Lotus miner, resulting in faulting of sectors and slashing of collateral.

 Another important consideration is the size of the file system and available free space.
-Because the Filecoin chain grows every day<!--TODO NOBLOCK STEF by how much, currently, and how big is it?
-04-02 I have asked around in slack -->, any available space will eventually fill up.
+Because the Filecoin chain grows as much as 50GB a day, any available space will eventually fill up.
+It is up to storage providers to manage the size of the chain on disk and prune it as needed.
 Solutions like [SplitStore](https://lotus.filecoin.io/lotus/configure/splitstore/) and [compacting](https://lotus.filecoin.io/lotus/manage/chain-management/#compacting-the-chain-data) reduce the storage space used by the chain.
 Compacting involves replacing the built-up chain data with a recent lightweight snapshot.

 ### Holding wallets